 Youth Representative (Under 19 years of age)

-All of who shall relinquish their office every year and shall be eligible for re-election at the Annual General Meeting, but no individual may serve more than 3 consecutive years in one post, unless no other member is eligible or nominated.
+All of who shall relinquish their office every year and shall be eligible for re-election at the AGM, but no individual may serve more than 3 consecutive years in one post, unless no other member is eligible or nominated.

 Officers will be elected at the AGM.
-Nomination for the election of officer shall be made in writing to the Secretary at least 7 days before the Annual General Meeting.
+Nomination for the election of officer shall be made in writing to the Secretary at least 7 days before the AGM.
 To be valid a nomination must be of a member of the Friends Group who is resident of the local neighbourhood, their nomination must be proposed and seconded by other paid up members and the consent of the nominee must be obtained.
 Nomination forms will be available on request from the Secretary.

-If there is no nomination for a particular post received 7 days before the Annual General Meeting nominations shall be accepted from the floor of that meeting.
+If there is no nomination for a particular post received 7 days before the AGM nominations shall be accepted from the floor of that meeting.

 Nominees for election as officers and Executive Committee members shall declare at the meeting of which their election is to be considered any financial or professional interest known or likely to be of concern to the Friends Group.